Henry Walston, Baron Walston: Pamphlets

+Honours

+On 10 February 1961 he was created a life peer as Baron Walston, of Newton in the County of Cambridge.
+He was appointed a Commander of the Royal Victorian Order (CVO) in 1976 New Year Honours.

 Family

 Walston married Catherine Crompton (1916–1978) in 1935, in the USA.
 Oliver Walston, a farmer and agricultural writer, was their second son, whilst their youngest, James, was an academic and specialist in contemporary Italian politics.
 From 1946 Catherine was the mistress of the author Graham Greene, who was also her godfather.
 Walston demanded that the adulterous relationship cease after the 1951 publication of The End of the Affair, Greene's roman à clef, but it continued, ending by about 1966.
 After Catherine's death, Walston married Elizabeth Scott, who had previously been the wife of Conservative MP Nicholas Scott.

 Press reports that Betty Boothroyd, who acted as Walston's secretary before herself entering politics, had been his mistress and also cared for his six children by Catherine, were the subject of a successful libel case brought by Boothroyd.